Jessica Simpson Will Reportedly ‘Tell The Truth’ About Her Relationship With John Mayer In New TV Series

 After the singer and fashion designer announced she will adapt her memoir, Open Book, for both a scripted show and a docuseries, an insider dished that she will tell a thinly veiled story of how John did her wrong when they were dating more than a decade ago.

-“Jessica plans to tell the truth,” an insider told OK magazine of the project, which includes an executive producer credit for the mom of three.
+“Jessica plans to tell the truth,” an insider told OK! magazine of the project, which includes an executive producer credit for the mom-of-three.

 “Even after she was the most famous person in America, John Mayer tried to change her, and he succeeded for a while.
 Jess is going to tell all.
 John didn’t do right by Jessica.
 He thought he was smarter and treated her like a dumb blonde — now that dumb blonde has a multi-million deal with Amazon.”